 Rick: “Techno Feast” will come out 4th quarter this year.
 A perfect gift for the holidays.

 Rick: Not yet.
 I’m still trying to get the word out there, but having to support my family and working 50 hours a week NOT doing writing, makes it hard to find the right connection.

 Q: Where can anyone get a copy of “Devil’s Dessert”?

 A: Devil’s Dessert is available on www.lulu.com in print.
 Or you can get it for the Kindle on www.amazon.com .
 My other novels are in both those places as well, so check them out, and spread the word.

 This entry was posted on May 14, 2013 by scryptpublishing.
-It was filed under Interviews and Press and was tagged with angels, Author, books, Devil's Dessert, devils, God, heaven, Hell, interview, novels, Rick Pipito, Satan.
+It was filed under Media and Interviews and was tagged with angels, Author, books, Devil's Dessert, devils, God, heaven, Hell, interview, novels, Rick Pipito, Satan.